conradtchan/starfit/README.md

 s.print(n0=3, n=1, wide=8, format=None)
 ```

 The `info` method allows to print information about individual table entries, starting with index `0` (default).
-For example, to print the third model info uee
+For example, to print the third model info use
 ```python
 s.info(2)
 ```